 ► For Kids: Your stateroom will be your home away from home for the duration of your cruise.
 Each door is heavy metal plated, and consequently, magnetic!
 It is Disney tradition to buy or make your own magnets to cover your doors when you first arrive.
 Kids will love designing your door, and recognizing it every time you come to the room, and recognizing their favorite rooms each time they pass by them.
 Use magnets to signify special events or celebrations; you can always tell who was recently married by their door decorations.
 Whiteboards are also common, and a fun way to give and receive notes from your fellow cruisers.

 Then you have the Fish Extenders, which we’ve never participated in.
 These groups get together and exchange gifts – one per person, in each stateroom, per night.
 Our first cruise was 12 nights out of Europe, and we were already feeling overwhelmed.
 Our second cruise was preceding Christmas in Norway and we already had a suitcase for the Caribbean cruise, a suitcase of gifts, and a suitcase of winter clothes.
+Our third cruise, it felt like too much work.

 ► Nap-Time Version: No one on a Disney cruise deserves more credit than the Stateroom Hosts!
 They make up your room twice a day, decorate it with pillow animals and deliver chocolates every night with turndown service.
 Not to mention the rooms!